 And when you do, you’ll embrace the opportunity to do so with the same platform that handles your stock and exchange-traded fund (ETF) trades.

 These are among the best online stock brokers for low-cost options trading.
 Most offer free stock and ETF trading as well, making them one-stop shops for investors looking to build diversified equities portfolios.

 TradeStation has a powerful options trading setup built for active, experienced investors seeking the flexibility to trade on the go.
-Contract pricing starts at just $0.50 per contract for mobile-friendly TS GO members.
+Contract pricing starts at just $0.50 per contract on the mobile-friendly TS GO platform.

 TS SELECT members, who enjoy a more comprehensive array of desktop trading capabilities, pay $0.60 per contract.
 If you’re new to the options game, download TradeStation’s Ultimate Guide to Trading Options for a crash course.